nus-cs2103-AY2223S1/ip/docs/README.md

 You can use LishBot's Task Management feature to:
 1. add and delete task
+2. categorize task into ToDo, Deadline and Event
-2. mark task as done or not done
+3. mark task as done or not done
-3. list all your task
+4. list all your task
-4. find task by related keyword
+5. find task by related keyword

 ### NEW FEATURE!!!
 Trivia